-The first 3 years of a child’s life are crucial to overall development; in just 3 short years a lot of changes occur, such as walking, talking, and developing a unique personality.
+The first 3 years of a child’s life are crucial to overall development.
+A lot of changes occur in just 3 short years.
+For example, a child begins walking, talking, and developing a unique personality.
 It can be an exciting time for families as they watch their children develop new and exciting skills.
-But how do you know if your child is developing “normally” (especially if this is your first child)?
+While it is an exciting time, it can also be scary if you don’t know what to expect.
+How do you know if your child is developing “normally” (especially if this is your first child)?
 I’m here to help you navigate through the first 3 years with this blog post about speech and language milestones.

 Before discussing the milestones, I’d like to briefly explain the terminology used to describe communication.
 Understanding the differences between these terms is important in monitoring your child’s development.

 There are two types of language: receptive and expressive.
 Receptive language is our ability to understand words.
 Receptive language is fundamental in the development of expressive language and speech.
 A child’s ability (or inability) to understand sounds and words will impact how s/he uses those words.
 Expressive language is our ability to express ourselves.
 Many people think that expressive language is synonymous with speech, but that, in fact, is not true.
 Expressive language is a broader term.
 It’s how we express ourselves in all modalities, whether it be speaking, writing, gesturing.
 Speech, however, is the physical act of talking; it is the way we make sounds.

 So now that you understand the different aspects of speech and language, let’s see how your child is doing:

 Before 6 months, a child typically:

 Varies vocalizations based on needs

 Imitates sounds and words

 Between the ages of 1 and 2, a child typically: